LPlayer could be the minimalist audio player for Linux that I’ve been searching for.

-Now, I’m not going to spend 500 words waffling about how this app is better than Rhythmbox, Clementine or any other Linux music player.
+Now, I’m not going to spend 500 words waffling about how this app is better than Rhythmbox, or Clementine, or any other Linux music player.

-Instead, what makes LPlayer interesting is its simplicity…
+Instead, what makes LPlayer appealing is its overall simplicity…

-LPlayer — a minimalist audio player for Linux
+LPlayer is a minimal audio player for Linux

 LPlayer features a stripped back, easy-to-use GUI that puts only essential features on show, namely player controls, and track list.